imykie/data-structures-python/README.md

 # Data Strutures in Python
-Learning and exploring purposes, data structures codes in python
+Learning and exploring purposes, data structures codes in python.